thingsboard/thingsboard/application/src/main/data/json/edge/instructions/install/centos/instructions.md

 #### Step 3.
 Choose Queue Service

-ThingsBoard Edge is able to use different messaging systems/brokers for storing the messages and communication between ThingsBoard services.
+ThingsBoard Edge supports only Kafka or in-memory queue (since v4.0) for message storage and communication between ThingsBoard services.
 How to choose the right queue implementation?

 In Memory queue implementation is built-in and default.
 It is useful for development(PoC) environments and is not suitable for production deployments or any sort of cluster deployments.